-The Ionian materialists, on the other hand, regarded man as exclusively corporeal (or almost so).
-They denied the very existence of his soul.
-Similarly, centuries later, European mechanists like Lamettrie regarded man as basically a machine.7 Indeed, also the humanist Ludwig Feuerbach materialistically declared: "Mann ist was mann iszt" ("Man is what he eats").8
+from which it originally came.
+The Ionian materialists, on the other hand, regarded man as exclusively corporeal (or almost so), and denied the very existence of his soul.
+And centuries later, European mechanists like Lamettrie regarded man as basically a machine.
+Even the humanist Ludwig Feuerbach materialistically declared: "Mann ist was mann iszt" ("Man is what he eats").